Last updated on August 2nd, 2020 at 04:02 pm

 Syne; and Bedtime Story SS.

-And although Jacqueline Kennedy didn’t appreciate its humor, JFK found it so amusing that he purchased 100 copies and gave them away as Christmas gifts.
-However, after Kennedy’s assassination, Cadence pulled the album from shelves and had any unsold copies destroyed.
+Jacqueline Kennedy didn’t appreciate the album’s humor, however, JFK found it so amusing that he purchased 100 copies and gave them away as Christmas gifts.

-The First Family Record has been properly cared for and stored.
-Therefore, the actual vinyl disc is in mint condition.
-The sleeve shows some slight wear on the edges so it is in near-mint condition.
-This item is a wonderful gift for collectors and history buffs.
+The First Family Record sleeve cover has some slight wear on the edges, but the actual vinyl disc is in mint condition.
+This item makes a terrific gift for collectors and JFK fans.

 You might also enjoy The Godfather VHS Collection.